 When and how to apply

 Applicants for an outgoing internship may apply at any time.
-The application deadline for 2021 internships has been extended to Monday 30 November at 4:00pm.
-In light of recent developments related to the COVID-19 pandemic, the earliest internships will occur is during the spring/summer term of 2021.
+The application deadline for 2022 internships is Monday 15 November at 4:00pm.
+Since developments related to the COVID-19 pandemic are constantly evolving, we expect the earliest internships will occur is during the spring/summer term of 2022.
 Internships will only occur if there are no travel restrictions between Canada and the host countries of our international partners.